RightDataUSA

 After 2022 however, a handful of states redrew their districts.
 This will have a net effect of close to zero on the partisan composition of Congress in 2025, but will result in significant changes within the affected states.

 In North Carolina the Democrat-controlled state Supreme Court in 2020 (and then again in 2022) chose to illegally bypass the Republican-controlled legislature and mandated district lines which favored Democrats.
 In 2022 the voters of the Tarheel State delivered a GOP majority to the Court.
-The Court then acted lawfully and returned the task of line-drawing to the legislature, where it belongs.
+The Court then began acting lawfully and returned the task of line-drawing to the legislature, where it belongs.
 As a result, Republicans will almost certainly be picking up three House seats (NC-6, NC-13, NC-14) from Democrats on election day.

-However this windfall will be negated by restricting-related outcomes in Alabama, Louisiana and New York.
+However this windfall will be negated by redistricting-related outcomes in Alabama, Louisiana and New York.
 In the two southern states, partisan Democrat judges demanded that two conservative White Republicans (one in Alabama, one in Louisiana) be replaced in the House by two liberal black Democrats.
 Barry Moore (AL-2) and Garret Graves (LA-6) are the two Republicans who will be out of work after 2024 because of these racist court rulings.

 In New York, Democrats in 2022 were forced to settle for a district map that was only a slight improvement over the one from which they had benefitted in 2020; they had tried for a hyper-partisan gerrymander which would have all but eliminated Republicans (it would have been something like 22 Democrats and just 4 Republicans) from the New York congressional delegation.
 In March of 2024, New York Democrats tried once again to gerrymander the state's congressional districts in their favor, and they succeeded without any resistance from the GOP.
 We wrote about this in detail at the time it occurred.